Sasy00/BriscolaBoss/README.md

-# BriscolaBoss
+# BriscolaBoss WIP
-Ai examples for playing Briscola like a boss
+Multiplayer Briscola, with the idea of making it a playground for testing AIs.